Chile–Uruguay relations

-Chile–Uruguay relations refers to the current and historical relations between the Republic of Chile and the Oriental Republic of Uruguay.
+Chile–Uruguay relations are the current and historical relations between the Republic of Chile and the Oriental Republic of Uruguay.
 Both nations are members of the Cairns Group, Community of Latin American and Caribbean States, Group of 77, Latin American Integration Association, Organization of American States, Organization of Ibero-American States and the United Nations.

 History

 Both Chile and Uruguay share a common history in the fact that both nations were once part of the Spanish Empire.
 During the Spanish colonial period, Chile was then part of the Viceroyalty of Peru and administered from Lima while Uruguay was governed from the Viceroyalty of the Río de la Plata in Buenos Aires.
 In 1818, Chile declared its independence.
 In 1828, Uruguay obtained its independence after the Cisplatine War.

 In October 1972, Uruguayan Air Force Flight 571 crashed in the Andes mountains carrying 45 passengers and crew, most of them Uruguayan Rugby players traveling to Chile for a match.
 The 40 survivors of the crash spent two months in the mountains and resorted to cannibalism to survive.
 In December 1972, 16 survivors were left when discovered and carried to safety.
 The incident became known as The Miracle of the Andes.

 During the 1970s and 1980s, both nations suffered from dictatorships and cooperated with the United States in Operation Condor.
 In 1973, nine Uruguayan citizens were detained in Chile and remain missing to this day.
 In April 1976, President Augusto Pinochet paid a visit to Uruguay and met with President Juan María Bordaberry.

 Since the restoration of democracy in both nations, relations have been close and both nations have participated in several multilateral regional organizations.
 There have been numerous visits and reunions by leaders of both nations.
 Both nations encourage the convergence between the Pacific Alliance (for which Chile is a member of) and MERCOSUR (for which Uruguay is a member of), with the aim of promoting Latin American integration.
 Both nations also work closely together in political, economic, cultural and scientific cooperation.
 They also work closely in matters of social development, gender, environment, energy, innovation, Antarctic affairs and human rights, among other areas.